/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Understanding the Typical Structure of a CLO

 The CLO’s most senior and highest-rated AAA tranche carries the lowest coupon but is entitled to the highest claim on the cash flow distributions and is the most loss-remote.
 Mezzanine tranches pay higher coupons but are more exposed to loss and have lower ratings.
 The most junior and riskiest part of the CLO capital structure is the equity tranche, which is neither rated nor coupon bearing.
 Instead, the equity tranche represents a claim on all excess cash flows that remain once the obligations for all debt tranches have been met.
-AAA senior tranches are the largest and typically represent 70 percent of the capital structure.
-Mezzanine AA to BB-rated tranches are much smaller and typically represent 4–12 percent of the capital structure each.
-Equity tranches vary in size but are typically about 8–10 percent of the capital structure.
+In a typical CLO structure, the AAA senior tranches are the largest, usually comprising around 65 percent of the capital structure.
+Mezzanine tranches, rated AA to BB-rated, are much smaller, usually making up 4–12 percent each.
+The equity tranche, which absorbs initial credit losses, varies in size but typically accounts for about 8–10 percent of the capital structure.

-CLOs are also subject to a variety of collateral concentration limits that seek to limit risk in the bank loan collateral pool and protect CLO investors from loss.
-Examples of these limits include requirements for industry diversification in the underlying pool of bank loans and exposure to non-senior secured loans and single obligors.
-There are also limitations on the balance of CCC-rated loans that can be included in the underlying collateral pool, which helps contain overall default risk.
+CLOs are also subject to various collateral concentration limits designed to minimize risk in the bank loan collateral pool and protect CLO investors from loss.
+These limits include requirements for industry diversification in the loan pool, caps on exposure to non-senior secured loans and single obligors, and limitations on the share of CCC-rated loans, helping contain overall default risk.

 Structural Protections of CLOs